pratikjade/pratikjade.github.io/README.md

 ## link: [pratikjade.github.io](https://pratikjade.github.io/)

-Feel free to visit it, clone the repo, and customise it as you like.
+Feel free to visit it, clone the repository, and customise it as you like.

 Let me know your thoughts...